Dominick Argento Chamber Opera Competition

 About the Competition

-The submission deadline for the current round of competition (2018-2020 cycle) was May 1, 2018.
+The submission deadline for the current round of competition (2023-2024 cycle) is May 1, 2023.

 - All submissions must be unpublished operas not accepted by a publisher for either publication or rental.